 A member of the housing team or a surveyor may visit your home and we will write to you telling you whether you have permission and whether there are any conditions attached.
 In some cases you may also need to obtain planning permission or the consent of building control before going ahead with the work.
 We will advise you if this is needed and give you details of who to contact.

 Usually, the council's area surveyor will inspect the work you have carried out to check that it has been done to a satisfactory standard.

-If permission is refused and you feel the decision is unreasonable, you can make a complaint via our Standards and Complaints team.
+If permission is refused and you feel the decision is unreasonable, you can make a complaint via our Customer Feedback team.
 You can contact them:

 - online using the comments, compliments and complaints form

 - by using the complaints, comments & compliments form supplied at council offices

 - or by writing to us at: Brighton & Hove City Council, Customer Feedback, Kings House, Grand Avenue, Hove, BN3 2LS